Your guide to navigating finance options with bad credit.

 Sunshine Short Term Offer

-This is a short term loan offer with a fast and easy online application for bad credit borrowers who are employed.
-You can apply today to get approved for up to $2,000.
+A short term loan with a fast and easy application available to those with good or bad credit.
+You can apply today and get approved for up to $2,000.

-- Loan Amount: $2,000
+- Loan amount: $2,000

-- Loan Term: 9 weeks
+- Loan term: 9-15 weeks

-- Total Cost of Borrowing $100: 20% of borrowed amount + 4% of borrowed amount each month
+- Fees: 20% of borrowed amount + 4% of borrowed amount each month

 - Bad credit borrowers OK